mhmdcs/stock-trading-api/README.md

 ## **License**

-This project is licensed under the "if this app makes you lose all of your lifesavings then don't associate me with it" license 💯
+This project is licensed under the "if this app makes you lose all of your life savings then don't associate me with it" license 💯

 ---